 From there I occasionally helped fill the shoes as part of a backing band for a talented local vocalists "Amy Kate & The Ashleys".
 I also had a short run with a riot girl group called "Damage Over Time" and was happy to expand my musical contributions to back-up vocals.
 Although I claim to be more of a back-up "screamer" than "singer".

 I also continued to make music with the guitarist from Tomboyfriend, and formed a band called "Broken Puppy".
 We recorded one disc and played various Toronto bars.

 Currently, I make music with a talented group called “Bex and the Disappointment” - a rocky group with a strong lead vocals and a tight back band.
 We currently play every month or two around Toronto and are working towards recording our original tracks.
 Please visit bexandthedisappointment.com to learn more and hear us live!

 I currently live in downtown Toronto and but am also often working from my family home in the Quinte/PEC area.

 When I'm not submerged in a design project, I also play bass guitar and can be found playing here and there around various bars Toronto with Bex and the Disappointment.

 I use to also sit on the Board of Directors and help organize the annual Toronto Zombie Walk until we had to put the walk to the grave after 2014 due to funding issues.

 I also love crocheting, costuming and movies.
 In the summer I can be found either dancing with friends, or camping, or both!

-One can usually pick me out from a distance because I'm almost always wearing black and have purple/fluorescent hair.
+One can usually pick me out from a distance because I'm almost always wearing black and usually have some form of purple/blue/green hair.